He is Beautiful: For dramatization

-Synopsis
+Plot

-Miko Sakuraba is 20 year-old girl.
-She grew up in an orphanage and is training to be a sister in a convent.
-One day, the manager of the popular boy band "A.N.JELL" comes to visit her.
-Miko's twin brother, Mio Sakuraba, who was to become the newest member of A.N.JELL, has broken his nose, and he asks her to sign a contract in place of her brother.
-Miko is taken to the office, dressed as a man, and signs the contract in front of the president, but then the members of "A.N.JELL" appear and tell the leader Ren Katsuragi, "Let me hear you sing here!
-Otherwise, I won't accept the contract.
-Miko, driven into a corner, sang a hymn.
-Knowing that her brother wanted to become a singer because if he became famous as a singer, her mother, who had left her alive, might come to see him, she decides to become a member of "A.N.JELL" for a while as a beautiful man.
+20-year-old Miko Sakuraba grew up in an orphanage and is training to be a sister in a convent.
+One day, the manager of the popular boy band A.N.JELL comes to visit her.
+Miko's twin brother, Mio – who was about to become the newest member of A.N.JELL – has broken his nose.
+He asks her to sign a contract to replace her brother.
+Miko is taken to the office, dressed as a man, and signs the contract in front of the president, but the members of A.N.JELL appear and tell leader Ren Katsuragi that they will reject the contract if he sings here.
+Driven into a corner, Miko sings a hymn.
+Knowing that her brother wanted to become a singer because if he became famous as a singer, her mother – who had left her alive – might come to see him, she decides to become a member of "A.N.JELL" for a while as a beautiful man.
 The leader, Ren, has an outstanding sense of music, but his nervousness and perfectionism make him difficult to get along with.
-Shu appears to be calm, but in reality he is very cool.
-Yuuki is innocent and seems to think nothing of it, but he skillfully balances the team.
-The team members began to live together.
-Will Mio be able to make it in "A.N.JELL"?
+Along with the calm Shu and innocent Yuuki, Mio begins to live with the three men together.